jasminegao/storyAPI_tutorials/README.md

 <a id="distribution"></a>Seeing a story's distribution
 --------------------------------------------------------------------------------------
 Each story is distributed and consumed in a unique way.
-We can see, for example, where on the internet a story is receiving its clicks as well as where, geopgraphically, in the world those clicks are originating from.
+We can see, for example, where on the internet a story is receiving its clicks as well as where, geographically, in the world those clicks are originating from.
 This can be done using the [/v3/story_api/distribution](http://dev.bitly.com/story_api.html#v3_story_api_distribution) endpoint and, like with the metadata endpoint, specifying which distributions we want returned in the `field`:

 ```
 import requests